sidorares/react-show-in-atom/README.md

 - Add `<script src='http://localhost:3222/open-in-editor.js'></script>` to your page
 - start server by typing `show-in-atom` ( or `./node_modules/.bin/show-in-atom` if installed locally )
 - Command+mouse click on the element to open source for the element, Command+Shift+mouse click to navigate to owner element source.

+# linux, osx:
+no need to do anything, should connect to atom automatically

+# windows:

+before starting 'show-in-atom': (TODO: research a way to automate this using node core or windows built in functionality)

+1) locate pipe name for atom using [pipelist](https://technet.microsoft.com/en-us/sysinternals/dd581625.aspx)
+2) set `ATOM_SOCK` variable to be `\\.\pipe\[pipe name]`